krzysztofzuraw/blog/blog/2019-10-15-xstate-input/index.md

 You can find code (with TypeScript types) on this [codesandbox](https://codesandbox.io/s/xstate-input-2df4o).

 What is your take on state machines?
-Do you like this short introduction to xstate with react?
+Do you like this short introduction to xstate with React?
 Let's write in comments.